Skip to main content

 Choose how you will process, transfer, and store card details:

 • On your own.
-In this case, you will need to comply with all the requirements of PCI DSS.
-You can send payouts as follows:
+You will need to comply with all the requirements of PCI DSS for this method.
+You can send payouts:

 • by card number.
-You get details from the recipient and then send them directly to the Bank for a payout.
+You get the number using any convenient method and make a payout.

 Card identifier